IIIF/api/source/api/annex/notes/editors.md

 ## 1. Overview

-The IIIF editors are responsible for facilitating discussions across the IIIF community, ensuring those discussions are captured as use cases, and reflecting those use cases into new and revised specifications for the community to implement.
-This process is intended to be as transparent as possible.
-This document exists to further that intention by defining the IIIF editorial process and the responsibilities and expectations of the editorial group.
+This document describes the process by which specifications are designed and written within the IIIF community.
+The first part describes the expected participation of the community throughout the process, including gathering real world use cases, discussing solutions and implementing products.
+The second part describes the processes that the editorial team use to ensure that the specifications are of the highest quality possible.
+The processes are intended to be as transparent and inclusive as possible, while still making progress quickly and responsibly.

 ## 2. Community Process